 Junebug, also called Junie, is just slow enough to single-handedly try out the retardation center's first effort at mainstreaming.
 He stutters his way from ob..ob..obstacles to stepping stones as he tries ha..ha..hard to fit in;

 Overdrive is the slightly crippled genius whose curiosity often arouses his extraordinary creativity.
-A slightly crippled genius who grew up in an auto shop, he proves his worth with traits like the ability to hot-wire the camp jeep for sex-education favors from Stretch, power forward from the Dixie Carrot tops;
+After growing up in an auto shop, he proves his worth with traits like the ability to hot-wire the camp jeep for sex-education favors from Stretch, the power forward of the Dixie Carrot tops female basketball team;

 Goose is the obstinate Yankee atheist who's got no business being thrown in with these southern boys, but brings most of his troubles on himself.
-Having lost last year's patrol leadership, he now just wants to kick everybody's butt but Fanny Pearl's, whose he claims he'll soon soil instead;
+Having lost last year's patrol leadership, he now just wants to kick everybody's butt but Fanny Pearl's, whose he bad wants to soil instead;

-A falsely accused but quickly convicted youngster nick-named Moses is secretively dying of leukemia...but more worried about spreading and shedding some spiritual sunlight to the others than any problems he may face as he tries to Christianize this not-so-righteous remnant of Snappers;
+A falsely accused but quickly convicted youngster nick-named Moses is secretively dying of leukemia...but more worried about spreading and shedding some spiritual sunlight to the others than any problems he may face...as he tries to Christianize the others;

 Chick, as stoic and wooden to the camp as a totem pole, is a Chickasaw Indian trying hard to hold onto his heritage.
-As these cohorts' American Indian contingent, he hardly talks, but campaigns for an Eagle project concerning an Indian Mound along the Natchez Trace, despite the National Park Service bureaucracy;
+As these cohorts' American Indian contingent, he hardly talks, but campaigns for his Eagle project concerning an Indian Mound along the Natchez Trace...despite the National Park Service bureaucracy;

 And, Coonie is de kinda Cajun dat talk wit' a dialect make you wanta keep time to Zydeco an' go afta anudda bowl uh gumbo.
-Articulately in the finest of Cajun dialect, he doesn't miss an opportunity to impose his wrapped perspective on anyone who tries not to listen.
+Articulately in the finest of Cajun dialect, he doesn't miss an opportunity to impose his swampland perspective on anyone who tries not to listen;

-Then along comes five near-major minor characters by way of: Sarge, questionable scoutmaster evolved from retired soldier.
-Under suspicion for liking little boys a little too much, their leader seems to the boys to be about the last adult influence these sorta-scouts think they need as their role model, as they learn as much in spite of him as they are learning because of him;
+Then along comes five near-major but minor characters by way of: Sarge, questionable scoutmaster evolved from once being a soldier.
+Under suspicion by some for liking little boys a little too much, their leader seems to the boys to be about the last adult influence the sorta-scouts need as their role model...as they learn as much in spite of him as they are learning because of him;

-Braxton Allen Dillion, the antagonist abbreviated BAD for reasons that included being bad enough to make the likes of Injun Joe blush.
-Acronymed as such, BAD is a more-than-shady, attempting to be-devil the patrol and sabotage their efforts to go straight;
+Braxton Allen Dillion, the antagonist abbreviated BAD for reasons that included being bad enough to make the likes of Injun Joe blush, is more-than-shady as he attempts to be-devil the patrol and sabotage any efforts they might make to go straight;

-Mamma Cookie, is the camp cook with eyes for Sarge but needing help from Coonie to cook.
-She is the token adult female legally present.
-She has a teen-aged daughter named Fanny Pearl;
+Mamma Cookie, is the camp cook with eyes for Sarge but could use help from Coonie to actually cook.
+And being the token adult female legally present, she has a teen-aged daughter named Fanny Pearl;

-Fanny Pearl, is Jed's goal for love through it all...and thus fodder for a most compelling near-love story...and feud between Jed and Goose;
+Fanny Pearl, is Jed's goal for love through it all...and thus fodder for a full sized feud between Jed and Goose;

-In short, Camp Re-Form is a pilot project between the Department of Corrections and the Boy Scouts of America, with seven memorable juveniles struggling through their Eagle projects.
-The pulls of puberty and BAD's bad are but a few of their obstacles as they try to stay out of trouble by not being caught.
-They are characters you'll learn to love struggle with everything from their efforts at honor and duty to mere survival.
+In short, Camp Re-Form is a pilot project between the Department of Corrections and the Boy Scouts of America, with seven memorable juveniles struggling toward Eagle projects.
+Puberty is only one of their obstacles as these characters you'll learn to love try to stay out of trouble by not being caught..

 Yocona Puff Adder ISBN-13:978-0-9774864-3-4